1601-mma2013/Performance-Enhancer/README.md

 **a.
 Personas**

 	Name - Adam

 	Age - 19

 	Gender - Male

-Occupation – Student
+	Occupation– Student

 	Faculty – Faculty of Creative Multimedia

 	Status – Active

 	Favourite quote - “Have patience.
 All things are difficult before they become easy.”  - Saadi

 	Bio

 	Adam is a student at Multimedia University.
 He uses his laptop to study and to complete his various assignments.
 He is financially unstable and is not able to afford a powerful laptop for his media needs.
 But he has a laptop that is functioning at a capability lower than its actual capability which makes him angry.
 He would like to use the full potential of the pc and performance he paid for.

 **1. Patterns in user and customer behaviours**

 	Pattern user

 	Lazy

 	Sleeps late

 	Likes to discover new things

 **Customer behaviour**

-unsatisfied with their pc's performance and want to reamp the preformance output without having to buy new hardware.
+	Unsatisfied with their pc's performance and want to reamp the preformance output without having to buy new hardware.

 **2. Attitudes**

 	Easy going, friendly, adventurous, hardworking.

 **3. Aptitudes**

 	Wants PC to run smoothly without any glitch.

 **4. Goals**

 	Let the user have the ability to know the fullest potential of their computer.

 **5.Environments**

 	At home in the user’s room, the user will always be updated about the capability of their pc when they choose to play games or do their assignment.

 In the classroom, the technician will have uploaded our program on the lab computers for students and lecturers to use.

 **6. Tools**

 	Computer – Processing, github

 **7. Challenges**

 	To make the program run smoothly with no delay in the application.

 **b.
 Other Models**

 	Name - College Students

 	Age - 18 years old to 21 years old

 	Gender - Male and Female

 	Occupation – Student

 	Status – very active